j-holub/Node-MPV/readme.md

 # Node-MPV

 This module keeps an instance of **[mpv player](https://github.com/mpv-player/mpv)** running in the background and communicates over the Json IPC API.

 It provides functions for the most of the commands needed to control **mpv**.
 It's easy to use and highly flexible.

+It also provides direct access to the IPC socket.
+Thus this module is not only limited to the methods it provides, but can fully communicate with the **mpv** API.

 **This module requires [mpv](https://github.com/mpv-player/mpv) to be installed on your system to work**